 Data flows through, then disappears.
 No storage, no breach risk.

-What Retell AI Stores by Default
+What a Voice Platform Stores by Default

-Before you configure anything, Retell's platform keeps:
+Before you configure anything, our platform keeps:

 For most businesses, that's fine.
 For regulated industries?
 A compliance nightmare waiting to happen.